Get insider access

 Charging Port USB-C

 These headphones have excellent battery performance.
-Like their predecessor, the manufacturer advertises them to last 30 hours continuously with their ANC on.
-That said, we measured closer to the advertised results than to the XM4's 38 hours.
-It's important to note that battery life varies on use, though.
-On the upside, you can set their auto-off timer in the app, as well as use 'Smart-Pause', which automatically pauses your audio when you take the headphones off your head.
-You can even use them passively, thanks to their 1/8" TRS cable.
+Like their predecessor, the manufacturer advertises that they'll last 30 hours continuously with their ANC on.
+That said, we measured lower than their listed battery life; it's important to note that battery life varies depending on other factors like Bluetooth codecs used and volume.
+On the upside, you can set their auto-off timer in the app, as well as use 'Smart-Pause,' which automatically pauses your audio when you take the headphones off your head.
+You can even use them passively with their 1/8" TRS cable.

 8.0